BELFAST TITANIC TRIATHLON

 Transition is situated in the iconic Custom House Square in the heart of the city.
 More specific race information is available HERE.

 Click HERE to download the 2016 race Briefing.
-A draft 2017 version will be available once entries have opened.
+A draft 2017 version will be available in late Spring.
 We don't anticipate too many changes from last year.

 Recent results for both distances are available below.

 WHEN IS IT?

 Sunday 3rd September 2017

 Cycle - 19.5km